SergeiKornienko/python-project-lvl1/README.md

 ![Python CI](https://github.com/SergeyKornienko/python-project-lvl1/workflows/Python%20CI/badge.svg)

 This program is a set of mathematical games for the terminal.
-The program is designed as an educational project.
+The program is designed as an training project.
 Three correct answers are required to win each game.
 In case of an incorrect answer, the game must be started again.

+command for setup
+pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple hexlet-code-kornienko

 # Brain-even